jimbanach/aitour-copilot-security-practices/session-delivery-resources/WRK510LabInstructions.md

 2. Click on **Solutions** and then click on **Data Lifecycle Management** on the left nav rail
 3. Click on **Policies** on the left and then **Retention Policies**
 4. Click **new retention policy**
-5. On the Name your retention policy page, type in** “10 year deletion policy”** for the policy name and click **Next**
+5. On the Name your retention policy page, type in** â€œ10 year deletion policyâ€** for the policy name and click **Next**
 6. On the Policy Scope page click **Next** as we want it to apply to the full directory
 7. Select the *Static* Radio button and click **Next**
 8. Confirm the correct locations are selected and then click **Next**
-9. In Retention Settings change “Retain items for a specific period" to **10 years**
+9. In Retention Settings change â€œRetain items for a specific period" to **10 years**
-10. Change “Start the retention period based on” to **“when items were created”**
+10. Change â€œStart the retention period based onâ€ to **â€œwhen items were createdâ€**
-11. Change “At the end of the retention period” to **“Delete items automatically”**
+11. Change â€œAt the end of the retention periodâ€ to **â€œDelete items automaticallyâ€**
 12. Click **Next**
 13. Review the Finish Page and then click **Submit**
 14. Review recommendations and then click **Done**